-What is the Digital Service Act?
+What is the Digital Services Act?

-What does the Digital Service Act regulate?
+What does the Digital Services Act regulate?

-The main objectives of the DSA are to strengthen consumer protection in the digital space and create fair competition between different providers of digital services.
-Specifically, platforms such as Google, Facebook and Amazon are to be more regulated to ensure that they better fulfill their responsibility towards users and other companies.
+The main objectives of the DSA are to strengthen consumer protection in the digital space and to create fairer competition among various providers of digital services.
+Specifically, platforms such as Google, Facebook, and Amazon are to be more strictly regulated to ensure that they take better responsibility towards users and other businesses.

 Additionally, the DSA will introduce transparency rules for digital advertising.
 Platform operators must provide users with clear information about who is behind an advertisement and how it was financed.
-Overall, the Digital Service Act aims to strengthen users' trust in digital services and promote a secure and open Internet in Europe.
+In total, the Digital Services Act aims to bolster user trust in digital services and promote a safe and open internet in Europe.

 Who does the Digital Services Act apply to?

-Consequently, online providers include, in particular, Internet providers, E-commerce stores, App stores, hosting services such as cloud and web hosting services, as well as platforms of the collaborative economy and social media platforms.
+"Consequently, the online providers include, in particular, internet service providers, e-commerce stores, app stores, hosting services such as cloud and web hosting services, as well as collaborative economy platforms and social media platforms"

 How do you protect yourself from legal risks?